mc-hw/0001-555-latches/README.md

 ## Description

 The circuit contains of three latches: astable, monostable and bistable.
-Each of them is build around a separate 555 integrated circuit with configurable parameters.
+Each of them is built around a separate 555 integrated circuit with configurable parameters.

 <img src="images/schematic.png" alt="Schematics" style="width:600px;"/>

 The astable latch is built around integrated circuit U1.
-Potentiometers RV1 and RV2, together with resistors R1 and R2 and capacitor C1 regulate the frequency and duty cycle of the `ASTBL_OUT` output signal according to [555 Timer Calculator](https://www.build-electronic-circuits.com/circuit-calculator-conversion/555-timer-calculator/).
+Potentiometers RV1 and RV2, together with resistors R1, R2 and capacitor C1 regulate the frequency and duty cycle of the `ASTBL_OUT` output signal according to [555 Timer Calculator](https://www.build-electronic-circuits.com/circuit-calculator-conversion/555-timer-calculator/).
 The frequency range is 1Hz-1kHz.
 The `ASTBL_OUT` signal is provided to screw connector J2.
 The state of `ASTBL_OUT`